 REGISTRATION: Please take the time to read the guidelines and expectations (located here).
-Registration fee includes one month’s tuition, which is non-refundable after September 4th, but will become the last month’s tuition payment (December for 1st semester classes and May for all others).
+Registration fee includes one month’s tuition, which is non-refundable after the first day of classes, but will become the last month’s tuition payment (December for 1st semester classes and May for all others).
+If classes are dropped after that, with few exceptions, tuition is expected through the end of the semester.
 Each class also has its own materials fee, which should be paid with registration.
 There is a financial saving for early registration.
 (In July and August, call or e-mail to check on class openings before registering, as we expect some of the classes to fill up before then.)
+When filling out the registration form, you will complete the first three pages for the whole family.
+Then print the number of pages 4, 5,and 6 that you need.
+For instance, if your child takes classes on Tuesday and Thursday you will have one page 4 and one page 5.
+If your three children take courses only in Cranston, you will have three copies of page 6 and none of pages 4 and 5.
 Print the registration form below and send with payment to

 Good Company Tutorials, 20 High Rock Road, No. Attleboro, MA 02760.

-FOR YOUR INFORMATION: We are not a school or a “satellite program”, taking responsibility for your students’ grades and progress.
-We are a weekly tutorial, attempting to aid parents in the work of home schooling – most of the education is still taking place in the home.
+FOR YOUR INFORMATION: We are a weekly tutorial, attempting to aid parents in the work of home schooling – most of the education is still taking place in the home.
 We require homework and give feedback, evaluations, and grades where appropriate, but we recognize that your students’ education is your responsibility.
-When figuring credits, approximately 6-7 hours per week seems to be about one standard high school credit.
-(For instance, a writing class and a literature class, each requiring 2 – 2 ½ hours of homework per week would amount to one credit of college preparatory English.)
-Any grades we give are not binding; and we recommend that you use our evaluations to write up your own reports if sending them to the school.
+When figuring credits, we have adopted the guidelines suggested by HSLDA, and we suggest a careful reading of their website on this subject for your own information.
+Although our grades are not binding, we have taken care to be as fair and accurate as possible.
+We recommend that you use our evaluations to write up your own reports if sending them to the school.